williamwight/datasources/README.md

 * GET retrieve all accounts: Retrieves all Data Sources accounts for a given RSID
 * GET retrieve a single account: Retrieves a single Data Sources account by ID
-* PUT create an account: Create a Data Sources account
+* POST create an account: Create a Data Sources account
 * DELETE account: Deletes a Data Sources account

 **Data Sources Jobs**